railsgirls-jp/railsgirls.jp/_posts/2012-12-25-rails-girls-kyoto-en.markdown

 <br /><br />

 Rails Girls Kyoto 1st<br />
-The first Rails Girls event in Japan has been held in Tokyo at Cookpad last Semptember.
-And ee had the second Rails Girls event in Japan, which took place in Kyoto at hatena on 14th and 15th, December, 2012.
+The first Rails Girls event in Japan has been held in Tokyo at [Cookpad](http://cookpad.com/) last Semptember.
+And we had the second Rails Girls event in Japan, which took place in Kyoto at [hatena](http://www.hatena.ne.jp/) on 14th and 15th, December, 2012.
 <br /><br />

 There were 22 girls as well as 16 couches to help them learn Ruby on Rails.
 The girls came from many cities like Kyoto, Osaka and even Matsue, the Ruby city where Matz lives.